plus-mobilitylab/netascore/settings.md

 - **optional**:
   information on optional datasets to import
 - **profiles**:
-  specification of indicator weights per mode profile - e.g. for *bikeability* and *walkability*
+  specification of indicator weights and indicator value mappings per mode profile - e.g. for *bikeability* and *walkability*
 - **export**:
   information for exporting results